wfailla/un-orchestrator/README.md

 be started in order to translate the 'abstract' name into the proper suitable software image.

+## Virtualizer
+The Virtualizer is a module that converts the NF-FG defined by WP3 in the representation accepted by the un-orchestrator.

 ## NFs
 This folder contains some examples of virtual network functions.